mousav1/ticket/README.md

 This repository contains the final project of the Go (Golang) course available on our YouTube channel.
 The project demonstrates a complete Ticket Booking System built with Go, showcasing advanced features and best practices.

+## 📺 YouTube Channel

+You can follow along with the full tutorial for this project on our [YouTube channel](https://www.youtube.com/@topdemy/playlists).
+Don't forget to subscribe to stay updated with the latest lessons and videos!

 ## 🚀 Project Overview

 The Ticket Booking System is a web application built with Go, designed to manage ticket reservations.
 It includes features such as: